Insights & Trends CX Contact Center

 8. Average first response time

 Average first response time (AFRT) measures the time it takes for a contact center to respond to a customer’s initial inquiry, whether through phone, email, chat, or social media.
-This metric is a key indicator of responsiveness, and it’s calculated by averaging the time between when a customer first contacts the support team and they receive an initial response.
+This metric is a key indicator of responsiveness, and it’s calculated by averaging the time between when a customer first contacts the support team and when they receive an initial response.

 Tip to improve average first response time: Implement a ticketing or CRM system to streamline and prioritize responses based on urgency.